 - I am a Shopify Plus merchant and recently upgraded my checkout.liquid file - does this mean I can start selling subscriptions?

 - How can I remove the subscription widget from non-subscription products?

-- Are there any other payment gateways that work with the Shopify Checkout Integration?
+- Which payment gateways work with the Shopify Checkout Integration?

 - How do I switch my customer from Shopify Payments to PayPal Express?